timosalm/tanzu-advanced-installation/vsphere-7_tkg1-3/README.md

 ### Install Harbor via TKG extension
 It's recommended to have a look at the following script and overlays before you run it (and maybe run every of the commands manually).
 The setup script will run a script that is part of the TKG extensions to generate required passwords.
-The generate password script requires jq version <=3.
-Install it e.g. with `snap install yq --channel=v3/stable`.

 ```
 ./scripts/setup-harbor.sh